The thyroid gland-specific proteome

 Thyroid gland function

-The thyroid gland also produces another hormone, calcitonin.
-It is a peptide hormone that decreases plasma concentration of calcium.
-Calcitonin is secreted from a complete different set of cells than the T4 and T3 secreting cells, called parafollicular cells, or c-cells.
+The thyroid gland also produces calcitonin, a peptide hormone that decreases the plasma concentration of calcium.
+Calcitonin is secreted from a completely different set of cells than the T4 and T3 secreting cells, called parafollicular cells, or c-cells.

-The thyroid gland is a bi-lobar endocrine gland, located to the lower part of the neck immediately under the thyroid cartilage.
-The thyroid gland has lobular organization.
-Thyroglobulin is stored as a homogenous colloid material within densely packed thyroid follicles.
+The thyroid gland is a bi-lobar endocrine gland, located to the lower part of the neck, immediately under the thyroid cartilage.
+The thyroid gland has a lobular organization.
+Thyroglobulin is stored as a homogeneous colloid material within densely packed thyroid follicles.
 The follicles are lined with a single layer of follicular cells.
 A vascular network surrounds each follicle.
-Interspersed between the thyroid follicles another group of cells care present, the calcitonin producing parafollicular cells.
+Interspersed between the thyroid follicles another group of cells are present, the calcitonin producing parafollicular cells.

-Here, the protein-coding genes expressed in the thyroid gland are described and characterized, together with examples of immunohistochemically stained tissue sections that visualize protein expression patterns of proteins that correspond to genes with elevated expression in the thyroid gland.
+Here, the protein-coding genes expressed in thyroid gland are described and characterized, together with examples of immunohistochemically stained tissue sections that visualize corresponding protein expression patterns of genes with elevated expression in thyroid gland.

 Relevant links and publications